Ann Arbor Area Transportation Authority (TheRide)

 Compliance & Reporting

-- Ensure compliance and currency with applicable Federal, State and Local laws and regulations.
+- Ensure that the agency complies with applicable Federal, State and Local laws and regulations.
 Remains up-to-date with applicable regulations.

-- Oversee reporting for agency-wide compliance (i.e. FTA Tri-Annual Review, NTD reporting)
+- Oversees reporting for agency-wide compliance (i.e. FTA Tri-Annual Review, NTD reporting)

 - Maintain and strengthen the agency’s reputation for sound financial management.